singh-inder/images-to-gist-server/readme.md

   docker run -d -p 5000:5000 ghcr.io/singh-inder/images-to-gist-server:latest
   ```

-- Or you can clone the repo, install dependencies and run `npm run dev`.
-Server has been tested with nodejs version defined in [Dockerfile](Dockerfile).
+- Or you can clone the repo, install dependencies and run `go run main.go`.
+Server has been tested with `go` version defined in [Dockerfile](Dockerfile).
   By default, server runs on PORT `5000`, but you can override it by creating a `.env` file in the project root and add PORT variable

   ```